The tropological vertex

+This is because \cref{Walphap} implies that it suffices to check this equation for $\alpha$ and $\beta$ products of the operators $\W_{v,\ell_1}$, then \cref{Wadjoint} allows us to compute this as the vacuum expectation of a product of these operators, which can then be computed using the commutation relations.

 \cref{framing change} completely determines the framing change.
 Moreover, it motivates us to think of $\mathcal H^+_\ell$ as a highest weight representation of the big quantum torus Lie algebra $\Tlarge$, depending only on $n_\ell$, and not $w_\ell$.
-Note that this determines the structure of $\mathcal H_\ell^+$ as a highest weight representation of $\Tlarge$, the $\N$-module structure, and the integration pairing and the vacuum vector $1\in\mathcal H_\ell^+$; only the multiplication structure and the preferred basis $\alpha_\ell^{+\mathbf p^\ell}$ depend on the framing $w_\ell$.
+From this perspective, the invariant structure of $\mathcal H_\ell^+$ is as a highest weight representation of $\Tlarge$, with its $\N$-module structure, the positive definite inner product $\pp{\cdot}{\cdot}$ and the vacuum vector $1\in\mathcal H_\ell^+$; only the multiplication structure, the integration pairing, and the preferred basis $\alpha_\ell^{+\mathbf p}$ depend on the framing $w_\ell$.